 Philly Cheesesteak Pasta made in the Instant Pot!
 If you’re a fan of the famous Philly cheesesteak sandwiches, you’re going to LOVE this pasta!
-We’re talking, the same flavors and taste, only this time its in pasta form! 🙌🏼
+We’re talking the same flavors and taste but in pasta form!

 A black serving spoon scooping up Instant Pot Philly Cheesesteak Pasta from an insta pot.

+• Philly cheesesteak sandwich in pasta form.
 Philly cheesesteak sandwiches are one iconic sandwich.
 You say the name and people know exactly what you’re talking about.
 The flavors are unforgettable!
-Well, let me tell you, this Philly cheesesteak pasta, TASTES like a Philly cheesesteak sandwich.
-It does.
+Well, let me tell you, this instant pot Philly cheesesteak pasta recipe, tastes like a Philly cheesesteak sandwich.

 Instant Pot Philly Cheesesteak Pasta ingredients on a white marble background.